Sacramento Wage and Hour Lawyer

 Common Overtime Pay Issues in California – Have You Been Wrongfully Denied?

 Employers sometimes try to save money by refusing to pay overtime.
-There are various ways they might violate state and federal overtime law.
+In fact, 10% of workers have reported not receiving overtime pay for working more than eight hours in a shift, and 7% reported issues receiving overtime pay for working over 40 hours in a week.
+There are various ways they might violate state and federal overtime laws:

 Any of these scenarios might be overtime violations.
 The most common overtime pay issues in California are as follows: